 They are almost too cute to eat.
 Almost!

 My kids couldn’t wait to get their hands on these little bunnies and start munching on their ears.
 Why is it that everyone always starts with the bunny ears?

-Use a toothpick to add chocolate on the bunny face for the eyes and nose.
+- Use a toothpick to add a dab of chocolate on the bunny face where you want to place the eyes and nose.
 The little candy pearls are the perfect size for a bunny nose.

 - You can also use half a mini marshmallow for a tail if you want to change up the bunnies a little bit.